This post may contain affiliate links. Please read my disclosure policy.

 While baking, these hazelnut cookies simply smell terrific.
 If you love the aroma of a great cup of fresh brewed coffee, you’ll recognize the espresso wafting out of the oven from the fresh baked cookies.

 We all know chocolate and hazelnuts are made for each other: think Ferrero Rocher fine chocolates.
-You may also know that chocolate covered espresso beans are deliciously addicting.
+You may also know that chocolate covered espresso beans are deliciously crave-worthy.
 These cookies bring those flavor combos together in a fine, indulgent, easy-to-make treat.

 Any brand of hazelnut spread, or a chocolate ganache, can be used to fill Nutella cookies.